choria-legacy/marionette-collective/website/reference/basic/gettingstarted.md

  * [Ruby Stomp Client][Stomp]

 RPMs for these are available [here][DepRPMs].

-Information on installing mcollective and stomp from within Gentoo's portage are available [here][Gentoo].

 **NOTE: You need version Stomp Gem 1.1 for mcollective up to 0.4.5.  mcollective 0.4.6 onward supports 1.1 and 1.1.6 and newer**